Akshit8/k8s-certmanager/README.md

 ## Setting up domain and ingress controller

-Since we'll obtain SSL certificate from let's encrypt, in order to verify ownership of the domain, let's encrypt will send a [ACME](https://cert-manager.io/docs/configuration/acme/) challenge.
+Since we'll obtain SSL certificate from `let's encrypt`, in order to verify ownership of the domain, let's encrypt will send a [ACME](https://cert-manager.io/docs/configuration/acme/) challenge.
 So before setting up Issuer and certifcate we need to point our domain name to our cluster.

 <br/>

-If you are using a cloud provider point domain to the load balancer, for kind cluster or any bare metal setup pointing to public IP of host machine will work fine.
+If you are using a cloud provider point domain to the `load balancer`, for kind cluster or any other bare metal setup pointing to public IP of host machine will work fine.

 <br/>

-Also make sure the ingress controller is working and accepting traffic from the domain.
-To do so visit `your-domain.com`, and you should be able to see a 404 Not Found page.
+Also make sure the ingress controller is running and accepting traffic for your domain.
+Ping `your-domain.com`, and you should be able to see a 404 Not Found page.
 This indicates there are no routes to `/` and the ingress controller is running.

+If you are not able to get above result, make sure nginx-ingress is installed and enabled inside the cluster.
+Refer it's installation guide [here](https://kubernetes.github.io/ingress-nginx/deploy/).

 ```yaml
 apiVersion: networking.k8s.io/v1